-There is a pressing need to calibrate the ativimeters used in nuclear medicine practices.
+There is a pressing need to calibrate the activimeters used in nuclear medicine practices.
 This calibration of the equipment is one of the main regulatory requirements to authorize the operation of radiopharmacies in production centers as well as in nuclear medicine services [1].
 Difficulties and limitations arise due to the properties of radiopharmaceuticals, especially because of their short half-lives that prevent the use of radioactive standards in situ [2].
 To overcome these obstacles, the National Laboratory of Ionizing Radiation Metrology (LNMRI/IRD) is developing an itinerant system to provide traceability to radiopharmaceuticals based on a NaI(TI) type scintillator detector [3,4].
 Thus, to ensure traceability, the validation of the laboratory method used represents a step that will be in harmony with analytical reliability.
 In other words, it is to ensure, through evidence and measurement, those specific requirements for the intended use.
 NaI(TI) detection systems, which are widely used as radiation monitors in different applications and installations, can provide operators and users with relevant information about the activity of radioactive sources, mainly due to their portability, robustness and accuracy of the data obtained.

-Tests and experimental comparisons were carried out in this study to evaluate the performance and validate the NaI(TI) detection system in order to ensure traceability for different radionuclides that have a simple decay scheme and emit gamma radiation between 100 and 660 keV [5,6].
+Tests and experimental comparisons were carried out in this study to evaluate the performance and validate the NaI(Tl) detection system in order to ensure traceability for different radionuclides that have a simple decay scheme and emit gamma radiation between 100 and 700 keV [5,6].
+The choice of Am and Cs standards meets one of the validation criteria, namely performing energy calibration for the detection system, covering both the lower and upper regions of the spectrum of interest.
+Additionally, these standards are readily available due to their well-defined energies and long half-lives.
 This energy range is predominant in the majority of radiopharmaceuticals supplied by production centers and used in hospitals and clinics for diagnosis or treatment.

-Standards of 241Am and 137Cs were tested to verify the main parameters indicating their performance with the aim of validating laboratory methods to be in harmony with the analytical reliability of the method developed.
+Standards of Am and Cs were tested to verify the main parameters indicating their performance with the aim of validating laboratory methods to be in harmony with the analytical reliability of the method developed.
 In other words, it is to ensure, by means of analysis, measurements and evidence, those specific requirements for the intended use [7].
 The characterization results will demonstrate the potential use of the proposed system to provide calibration of the activimeters that monitor the main radiopharmaceuticals.